sfior/CENevo/README.md

 **Haplotype data**

-Data and scripts for analyses of CEN and TCF1 haplotypes
+Data and scripts for analyses of CEN/2 and TCF1 haplotypes

 **Molecular biology**